 Accelerating industrial decarbonisation post COP26 through collaboration and innovation

-KTH Climate Action Centre and the CBH School welcome you to a lecture by Professor Mercedes Maroto-Valer, Champion and Director of UK Industrial Decarbonisation Research and Innovation Centre, Associate Principal (Global Sustainability) and Director of the Research Centre for Carbon Solutions (RCCS) at Heriot-Watt University, Edinburgh, UK.
+KTH Climate Action Centre and the CBH School welcomes you to a lecture by Professor Mercedes Maroto-Valer, Champion and Director of UK Industrial Decarbonisation Research and Innovation Centre, Associate Principal (Global Sustainability) and Director of the Research Centre for Carbon Solutions (RCCS) at Heriot-Watt University, Edinburgh, UK.

 Time: Wed 2021-11-24 10.00 - 11.00